oggy/template_streaming/README.markdown

 used, they too may be flushed out early, significantly reducing the time for the page to become interactive.

-The problem is Rails has never been geared to allow this.
-Most Rails applications use layouts, which require rendering the content of the page before the layout.
+The problem is Rails has never been geared to allow this, as layouts render the content of the page before the layout.
 Since the global stylesheet tag is usually in the layout, we can't simply flush the rendering buffer from a helper method.

 Until now.